premail/premail/README.md

                     --prod: Renders a production file, minified and with HTML comments stripped out.
                     -d:     Specifies design folder to use.
 (Default: _templates)
                     -e:     Specifies email folder to render.
-├── watch       Watches and rebuilds templates for development (formatted, with comments) └── prettyMJML  Cleans up your MJML files with Prettier
+├── watch       Watches and renders HTML files for development (formatted, with comments).
+└── prettyMJML  Cleans up your MJML files with Prettier
 ```